-The Buddha called the Jhanas "the bliss of Enlightenment."
-4 They are not the true release of Enlightenment, but close enough in their affective qualities to give one a taste of freedom.
-These are also called freedom of the mind (Cetovimutti).
+The Buddha called the Jhánas "the bliss of Enlightenment."4 They are not the true release of Enlightenment, but close enough in their affective qualities to give one a taste of freedom.
+These are also called freedom of the mind (cetovimutti).
 They are the first real experiences of freedom for the meditator.
-One is getting a taste of what Nibbana truly is.
-The mind has calmed down, the defilements are gone - though only temporarily - and one experiences a mind without defilements, which is just "inside itself".
-One experiences contentment, a place where craving doesn't reach, where Mara is blindfolded.
+One is getting a taste of what Nibbána truly is.
+The mind has calmed down, the defilements are gone though only temporarily and one experiences a mind without defilements, which is just "inside of itself."
+One experiences contentment, a place where craving doesn't reach, a place where Mára is blindfolded.

-The experience of these beautiful states that the Buddha described gives an indication of what Nibbana is like.
+The experience of these beautiful states that the Buddha described gives an indication of what Nibbána is like.
 Then one doesn't need to worry about faith anymore.
-The experience is there and, once there, the faith in the Buddha, Dhamma., and Sangha are "gone to greatness" (Mahagatta).
+The experience is there and, once there, the faith in the Buddha, Dhamma, and Sangha are "gone to greatness" (mahaggata).
 If the meditator has that last bit of confidence to turn the attention where the Buddha said to turn it at such a time, he or she starts to uncover the mirage of self, that which one has always taken to be "me" or "mine."
-If one looks behind the screen at the source of the film, the light and the projector itself, the one begins to see the Dhamma.
+If one looks behind the screen at the source of the film, the light and the projector itself, then one begins to see the Dhamma.
 As said earlier, one then starts to notice where the defilements originate from.
-The source of the hindrances, the mirage of the self, is uncovered.
-It is this delusion (Avijja) that is the root cause of suffering.
+The source of the hindrances, the mirage of self, is uncovered.
+It is this delusion (avijjá) that is the root cause of suffering.